kdeldycke/meta-package-manager/docs/install.md

 ```
 ````

-## Self-bootstraping
+## Self-bootstrapping

 In a funny twist, `mpm` can be installed with itself.

-Which means there is a way to boostrap its deployment on an unknown system.
+Which means there is a way to bootstrap its deployment on an unknown system.
 Just [download the binary](#binaries) corresponding to your platform and architecture:

 ```{code-block} shell-session
 $ curl --fail --remote-name https://github.com/kdeldycke/meta-package-manager/releases/latest/download/mpm-macos-x64.bin